 What is Kubernetes Ingress Controller?

 One important concept to consider here is the Kubernetes Ingress, which is responsible to determine how services within the cluster are exposed to the external world.
-Ingress also needs an Ingress Controller to listen to Kubernetes API requests and match them to their respective Ingress.
+Also, Ingress needs an Ingress Controller to listen to Kubernetes API requests and match them to their respective Ingress.

 As we are talking about AWS EKS, there is a very interesting article written by Dan Maas that presents options regarding Ingress Controller options.
 Below is the link to the article:

 From the Kubernetes Ingress perspective, this technical implementation will follow the ‘ALB + NGINX’ ingress approach.
 It uses a AWS ALB as internet facing load balancer, automatically managed by ALB Ingress Controller (more information about EKS with ALB Ingress Controller can be found here).
-Then NGIX will be responsible for the final routing.
+NGIX will be responsible for the final routing.

 The diagram below shows how AWS manages the EKS infrastructure across multiple availability zones and any unhealthy node is automatically replaced.

 The worker node implementation uses AWS Auto Scaling functionality to benefit from cloud elasticity, maintaining the performance according to demand and optimising costs.
-Autoscaling group then deploys workers nodes across multiple availability zones to increase availability and recoverability.
+Autoscaling group deploys workers nodes across multiple availability zones to increase availability and recoverability.

 AWS EKS Requirements